Beyoncé: Social activism

-Beyoncé has conducted several fundraising and donation campaigns during her tours.

-Beyoncé held a fundraiser for Obama's 2012 presidential campaign and voted for him in the 2012 presidential election.
-In May 2015, Beyoncé attended a celebrity fundraiser for 2016 presidential nominee Hillary Clinton and headlined in a concert for Clinton the weekend before the election.
+In 2012, Beyoncé held a fundraiser for Obama's presidential campaign and voted for him in the presidential election.
+Three years later, Beyoncé attended a celebrity fundraiser for 2016 presidential nominee Hillary Clinton and headlined in a concert for Clinton the weekend before the election.
 She endorsed the bid of Beto O'Rourke during the 2018 US Senate election in Texas.
 Beyoncé endorsed Joe Biden for president during the 2020 election and Kamala Harris in 2024, giving the latter permission to use "Freedom" as the official song for her presidential campaign.

 Beyoncé identifies as a "modern-day feminist".
 Her self-identification incited debate about whether her feminism is aligned with older, more established feminist ideals; Annie Lennox referred to her use of the word feminist as "feminist lite".
 Beyoncé publicly aligned with feminism by sampling Chimamanda Ngozi Adichie's 2013 TEDx speech "We should all be feminists" in "Flawless", released later that year.
 Adichie described Beyoncé's feminism as leaning toward heteropatriarchal ideals, emphasizing men's needs and diverging from her own views.
 Beyoncé performed at the 2014 MTV Video Music Awards before a giant "Feminist" backdrop.
 Some critics suggest that her portrayal of empowerment tends to be individualized, with limited engagement in structural issues affecting marginalized groups.

 In December 2012, Beyoncé joined a coalition of celebrities in the "Demand a Plan" campaign—an initiative led by US mayors to urge federal action on gun control legislation following the Sandy Hook Elementary School shooting.
 In 2013, she endorsed same-sex marriage via Instagram and voiced opposition to North Carolina's Public Facilities Privacy & Security Act, a law criticized for discriminating against the LGBT community.
-In February 2017, she supported transgender youth following Donald Trump's federal rollback of protections for transgender students in public schools.
+In February 2017, she supported transgender youth following president Donald Trump's federal rollback of protections for transgender students in public schools.
+During her 2023 Renaissance World Tour, she incorporated queer activism through flags, voguing, and many other forms of LGBT expression.

-Beyoncé has spoken against police brutality toward African Americans.
+Beyoncé has spoken against police brutality toward African-Americans.
 She attended a 2013 rally after the acquittal of George Zimmerman in the killing of Trayvon Martin, and featured the mothers of Martin, Michael Brown, and Eric Garner holding photos of their deceased sons in the music video for "Freedom".
 Her 2016 single "Formation" was interpreted as a critique of law enforcement, though she clarified it was a celebration of her heritage.
 Performing the song during the 2016 Super Bowl halftime show, with dancers dressed in outfits referencing the Black Panther Party, sparked backlash from conservative figures and law enforcement groups.
 Beyoncé responded to the criticism by selling "Boycott Beyoncé" merchandise on her tour.